Form I9, Employment Eligibility Verification

-Since November 6, 1986, employers are required to verify their employees' authorization to work in the United States by completing Form I-9, Employment Eligibility Verification with their employees within 3 business days of their start date.
-If the newly hired employee does not complete the form in that timeframe and/or cannot produce the supporting documents to verify their eligibility, you can terminate them for cause.
+Employers are required to verify their employees' authorization to work in the United States by completing Form I-9, Employment Eligibility Verification with their employees within 3 business days of their start date.
+If the newly hired employee does not complete the form in that timeframe and/or cannot produce the supporting documents to verify their eligibility, employers can terminate them for cause.

 In addition to completing Form I-9, you can use E-Verify to confirm employment authorization of new hires.

 Knowingly hiring or retaining unauthorized aliens and failure to comply with Form I-9 requirements can result in civil penalties for each worker.
 You should have ALL new hires complete an I-9; having only certain employees complete the form may be construed as discrimination.
 The anti-discrimination provision of the Immigration and Nationality Act prohibits four types of unlawful conduct: unfair documentary practices during the Form I-9 and E-Verify process; citizenship or immigration status discrimination; national origin discrimination; and retaliation or intimidation.